data-science-study-group-portugal/course_modules/03_jupyter_pandas_plotly/README.md

 ...
 Female,90-100,DDD
 ```
 where XXX,YYY,ZZZ,AAA,BBB,CCC,DDD are the survival rates for people of that sex and AgeGroup.
+Create also a graph which appropriately represents the survival by gender and AgeGroup.

+- *Q5: What else can you find about the data?* (this is what's called Exploratory Data Analysis: exploring the data without specific questions in mind)

 # 03.2: Wisconsin Breast Cancer Dataset
 TODO